 Moving toward the latter half of the twentieth century, there are several studies on social mobility in Norway based on large administrative data sets.
-Bratberg et al. (2005) find a stable relationship between parents' and children's earnings (for children born between 1950 and 1965) and find that mobility is high but does not change much over time.
-Jäntti et al. (2006) and Raaum et al. (2007) find intergenerational income mobility to be higher in the Scandinavian countries than in the United States and the United Kingdom.
-The present paper puts these findings in a historical context, by showing that the high social mobility in Norway was not present 150 years ago, and has increased regularly in the intervening period, at the same time as the development of a large set of policies in education and social assistance.
+Bratberg et al. (2005) find a stable relationship between parents' and children's earnings (for children born between 1950 and 1965).
+They find that mobility is high but does not change much over time.
+Jäntti et al. (2006) and Raaum et al. (2007) find intergenerational income mobility to be higher in the Scandinavian countries than in the United States and the United Kingdom.^{5,6} The present paper puts these findings in a historical context by showing that the high social mobility in Norway was not present 150 years ago, and that it has increased steadily in the intervening period, concurrently with the development of a large range of policies relating to education and social assistance.

-As this paper shows that intergenerational mobility in Norway increased gradually during the entire period studied, it is hard to pinpoint any one economic change that coincided with this development.
-One change over time that is highlighted by several authors is however decreased within-country regional diversity.
-Long and Ferrie argue that the fall in mobility in the United States can partly be explained by reduced economic differences between U.S. regions, removing the opportunity to achieve social mobility through geographic migration.
-Regional differences are also a central theme in the work of Boberg-Fazlic & Sharp (2013), who find moderate differences between the North and South of England in
+Since this paper shows that intergenerational mobility in Norway increased gradually during the entire period studied, it is hard to pinpoint any one economic change that coincided with this development.
+However, decreased within-country regional diversity is one change over time that is highlighted by several authors.
+Long and Ferrie argue that the fall in mobility in the United States can partly be explained by reduced economic differences between U.S. regions, which removes the opportunity to achieve social mobility through geographic migration.
+Regional differences are also a central theme in the work of

-&lt;sup>5The evidence using other outcomes than income are more mixed.
+$^{^{5}}$ The evidence using other outcomes than income is more mixed.
 The relationship between parents' and children's elementary education is studied by Black et al. (2005), who find correlations in Norway that are comparable to those in other countries, but use a school reform as an instrument to demonstrate a relatively low causal impact of parents' schooling length on children's outcomes.
-Dahl et al. (2014), using data on Norway between 1989 and 2011, demonstrate that receipt of disability benefits in one generation has a substantial causal impact on the receipt of disability benefit in the next generation.
+Dahl et al. (2014), using data on Norway from between 1989 and 2011, demonstrate that the receipt of disability benefits in one generation has a substantial causal impact on the receipt of disability benefit in the next generation.

-&lt;sup>6There is also a substantial sociological literature on intergenerational occupational mobility in Western countries over the last 40-50 years.
+$^{^{6}}$ There is also a substantial sociological literature on intergenerational occupational mobility in Western countries over the last 40-50 years.
 Breen & Luijkx (2004) find evidence of moderately increasing social mobility ("fluidity") from 1970 onward in many Western countries, though with some exceptions (notably the United Kingdom).
-Ringdal (2004) confirms this picture for Norway, at least for the association between father's and son's occupation; the evidence for a father-daughter association is weaker.
+Ringdal (2004) confirms this picture for Norway, at least for the association between fathers' and sons' occupations; the evidence for a father-daughter association is weaker.

-pre-1850 intergenerational occupational mobility.
-In this study of Norway, however, the difference in intergenerational mobility between regions is found to be only moderate, though one can observe a correlation between economic and occupational mobility.
-This is in line with the studies by Abramitzky et al. (2012, 2013) who find evidence of negative selection of transatlantic migrants from late nineteenth-century Norway, suggesting that migration was a way of moving out of adverse economic conditions at home.
-The present study does not, however, find any signs that differential development of the regions of the country contributed significantly to the increase in intergenerational mobility.
+Boberg-Fazlic & Sharp (2013), who find moderate differences between the North and South of England in pre-1850 intergenerational occupational mobility.7 In this study of Norway, however, the difference in intergenerational mobility between regions is found to be only moderate, though one can observe a correlation between economic and occupational mobility.8 This is in line with the studies by Abramitzky et al. (2012, 2013), who find evidence of negative selection of transatlantic migrants from late nineteenthcentury Norway, suggesting that migration was a way of moving out of adverse economic conditions at home.
+The present study does not find any signs that differential development of the country's regions contributed significantly to the increase in intergenerational mobility.